 The drafts have been met with some strong opposition from various advertising and marketing organizations, including the Interactive Advertising Bureau Europe (IAB Europe) and Digital Europe — whose members include Google, Apple, Microsoft, and IBM — with their main concerns centered around the lawfulness of data processing based on the notion of legitimate interest.

-One the draft has been finalized, the next stage involves trialogue negotiations between representatives of the European Parliament, the Council of the European Union, and the European Commission.
+Once the draft has been finalized, the next stage involves trilogue negotiations between representatives of the European Parliament, the Council of the European Union, and the European Commission.
 Once the proposal is finalized and approved by way of voting, it will be adopted and enforced.

 California Consumer Privacy Act of 2018